Sean Mackin (musician): Career with Yellowcard

 In late 2004 Lewis left the band after Peter Mosely rejoined as the band's bassist.
 In 2005 Mackin moved with the other band members to Los Angeles while Key and Mosely moved to New York City to create new material for their next album.
 Lead guitarist Ben Harper left the band in April after finishing guitar tracks for the album.
 The band then asked Ryan Mendez from the band Staring Back to become the new lead guitarist.

 The album Lights and Sounds was released in January 2006, unlike their last album Ocean Avenue, Lights and Sounds broke away from the band's pop punk sound to a more alternative rock album.
 The album peaked at No. 5 on the U.S. Billboard 200.
 The title track, "Lights and Sounds", was the first single, released a week before the album.
 It peaked at No. 4 on the Billboard Hot Modern Rock Tracks.

 October 16, 2006, the band re-entered the studio to begin pre-production on their next album.

 Paper Walls was released in the U.S. on July 17, 2007, the album debuted at No. 13 on the U.S. Billboard 200 selling about 40,000 copies in its first week.
 The band spent the rest of the year promoting their new album nonstop since its release while touring with Linkin Park and Blue October.

-The band needed to re-schedule several dates during their European leg of their tour in January while Parsons went home to spend time with family.
+The band needed to reschedule several dates during their European leg of their tour in January while Parsons went home to spend time with family.
 Yellowcard released their live album Live from Las Vegas at the Palms on January 22, 2008.
 It was recorded during their Blue October Tour in October 2007 in Las Vegas.

 In April 2008 Yellowcard officially announced an "indefinite hiatus" canceling their European and acoustic tours.
 The band stated the reason why they went on hiatus was to focus on their personal lives for the time.

 On August 1, 2010, it was confirmed that Yellowcard had ended their hiatus and was working on a new record, titled When You're Through Thinking, Say Yes to be released on Hopeless Records in early 2011.
 The band toured Europe in March 2011 alongside All Time Low.

 In December 2011, Mackin was diagnosed with thyroid cancer.

-In response to Mackin's announcement regarding his diagnosis, a group of fans started the Strong For Sean project.
+In response to Mackin's announcement regarding his diagnosis, a group of fans started the Strong for Sean project.
 They made and sold a limited number of bracelets to show their support.
 All money raised was donated to the American Cancer Society in Mackin's name.

+Yellowcard is currently on tour to commemorate the twentieth anniversary of Ocean Avenue in 2023.
+The band released the EP, Childhood Eyes, on July 21, 2023.